 Visit the links to the left for information about this year's events, how to take part and read archive race reports.

 The next Cowes Small Ships Race will be on the 3rd October 2015.
-Please check here nearer the time for entry details.
+Entry forms are available here.
+Entry is now open.

 The first Cowes Small Ships Race happened in 2004 and it has become a very popular event in the Sail Training calendar since.
 Entries usually number around 25 vessels for the event which now takes place on the first Saturday of October every year.
 Sail Training vessels aren't the only ones taking part: teams have been entered from the MCA, the Army, and from the 'Captain's Daughters', an informal group that usually volunteer as watchleaders with various Sail Training organisations.
 The only rule to take part is that half of the crew need to be under 25.